cyclingzealot/letter_gen/README.md

 In each case these letters are the same, only differences are things like company name or address.
 Letters also don't differ very much from each other, usually there is some kind of introduction (same in each letter), then paragraph or two about what exactly you want, then some closure and contact information.
 There is quite a lot of letters you have to send and editing them manually can be tedious.

-So idea is that you fill out a form with the case information and your contact and application uses predefined templates to generate letters for you.
+So idea is that you fill out a form with the case information/contact info and application will use predefined templates to generate letters for you.

 ### Note about language